hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyerror.md

 2050-00-00 18:51:46,669 - The variable is not numeric.
 ```

-A more sophisticated logger is provided with the [Logger script at the course repository](https://github.com/hydro-informatics/material-py-codes/raw/master/logging/Logger.py).
+Events can also be documented by instantiating a logger object with `logger = logging.getLogger(__name__)`.
+This favorable solution is recommended for advanced coding such as writing a [custom *Python* library](hypy_pckg.html) (read more in the [*Python* docs on advanced logging](https://docs.python.org/3/howto/logging.html#advanced-logging-tutorial)).
+An example script with a more sophisticated logger is provided with the [Logger script at the course repository](https://github.com/hydro-informatics/material-py-codes/raw/master/logging/Logger.py) (available during lecture series).

 ## Debugging